aljhn/neural_differential_equations/README.md

 # Neural Differential Equations

-JAX implementations of various neural differential equation architectures.
+JAX implementations of various neural differential equation architectures from scratch.

-# TODO:
+Diffrax is used for handling the numerical integration.

 ## Neural Ordinary Differential Equations